flyshek/netguru/README.md

 ### Docker

-> TODO: Documentation on building and pulling from DockerHub
+Docker image is availabe on Dockerhub as `ziqiln/netguru:latest`, feel free to pull and run, it will use default port (`3600`).

 #### Tests

 You can check actual code with `yarn test` or `yarn coverage`.
-I'm putting here coverage report from tests, at fact they aren't much accurate but they exist.
+I'm putting here coverage report from tests, at fact they aren't much accurate but they exist - I'm not best at writting tests.

 ```
   4 tests passed